Play Anguna In Your Browser

 - iPhone: I started this, but stopped partway through.
 Half from boredom, half from frustration with Apple's strict development policies

-- Genesis: I gave some advice to a fellow who was interested in porting to Genesis, but I never heard any updates.
-I doubt it will happen.
+- Genesis: I'm been giving some advice to a fellow who was interested in porting to Genesis.
+Hopefully it will happen eventually!

 - Super NES: This being worked on by folks from Piko Interactive.
 It's relatively far along, but I haven't heard any news for a while.
 They have a video of the progress on youtube.